 - Your employer(s) and representatives (including your legal adviser, accountant, financial adviser, executor, administrator, guardian, trustee or attorney);

-- Referees, recruiters or employment screening service providers in considering your application for employment with us.
+- Referees, recruiters or employment screening service providers in considering your application for employment with us; and

 Overseas disclosure of your personal information